It doesn’t matter if you’re looking for a part-time income source or even full-time employment: making $2,000 a month is a very reasonable goal.

 - Delivering food, groceries, and everyday essentials with Postmates – Salary reviews on Indeed state Postmates pays $17 per hour on average.

 There’s a bit of a learning curve to any delivery job since you need to learn which orders are worth it and what areas of your city are the busiest.

-However, our friend Grant actually delivers for Uber Eats and DoorDash as a bike courier, and he makes a very solid hourly rate:
+However, my friend Grant actually delivers for Uber Eats and DoorDash as a bike courier, and he makes a very solid hourly rate:

 Just checkout some other earning info from food couriers on Reddit:

 This Redditor delivers for DoorDash, and while this is a more extreme example, there’s lots of delivery workers who earn around $1,000 to $2,000 per month by working for these companies.